w3c/distributed-tracing-wg/EXPLAINER.md

 A distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
 A distributed trace contains events that cross process, network and security boundaries.
 A distributed trace may be initiated when someone presses a button to start an action on a website - in this case, the trace will represent calls made between the downstream services that handled the chain of requests initiated by this button being pressed.

 ### Trace Flags
 Trace flags communicate information about the trace to remote tracing systems.
-Currently, the only information transmitted with the trace is whether or not a particular request is "sampled," or captured by a tracing system.
+For example, this can include information transmitted with the trace such as whether or not a particular request is "sampled," or captured by a tracing system.

 ## Headers